Last Updated on September 27, 2022

-The atmosphere of Le Cirque in the Bellagio is just as rich and intoxicating as the irresistible French cuisine.
-Indulge in Le Cirque’s 5-course menu that includes quintessential French classics such as sauteed foie gras and citrus glazed veal cheek.
+The atmosphere of Le Cirque in the Bellagio hotel is just as rich and intoxicating as the irresistible French cuisine.
+Indulge in the 8-course signature tasting menu that includes quintessential French classics such as sauteed foie gras and citrus glazed veal cheek.

-Enjoy an expansive wine selection as you dine in the Michelin star restaurant that has also been awarded the AAA Five Diamond Award and the Forbes Travel Guide 5-Star Rating.
+Enjoy an expansive wine selection at Le Cirque as you dine in the Michelin star restaurant that has also been awarded the AAA Five Diamond Award and the Forbes Travel Guide 5-Star Rating.

-The freshness of the seafood at Michael Mina, a 1 star Michelin restaurant, is unparalleled.
+The freshness of the seafood at Michael Mina, a one Michelin star restaurant, is unparalleled.
 With fresh seafood being flown in daily, guests can expect to be impressed and tantalized by the flavor and stand-out tableside presentation.
 Michael Mina is know for traditional royal caviar service and his caviar parfait.

 Wing Lei has the prestigious designation of being the first North American Chinese restaurant to earn a Michelin star.
-Located in the Wynn Las Vegas, Wing Lei offers a decadent culinary experience.
+Located in the Wynn Las Vegas, Wing Lei offers a decadent culinary experience from talented chefs.
 Wing Lei is considered a gold standard trendsetter in Vegas, paving the way for other Cantonese-style restaurants in the area.

 DJT, located in the Trump International Hotel in Las Vegas, the only restaurant not on the Strip is an American-style steakhouse focusing on seasonal and regional cuisine.
 Here you can enjoy American classics, including the tenderest of steaks, that have been deemed worthy of a Michelin star.
 Don’t forget to check out the inventive, craft cocktail menu while you’re there.

 L’Atelier de Joel Robuchon